 Final contextual novel note macro

 Now put the commands together to finish the macro.
+The macro includes three of the more important gotcha fixes mentioned above.

 This macro helps me quickly include research reminders for later editing while allowing me to continue writing in the moment.
 I have several variants assigned to different keyboard shortcuts.